capoaira/JDS/README.md

 # JDS
-A repo for a school project / Eine repo für ein Schulprojekt
+This repo is for a school project.
+Diese Repo ist für ein Schulprojekt.